ildac/jumpStartLaravel/README.md

 Just point your terminal in the folder where you want to put the root of the project, and type:

 ```
-jumpStartLaravel.sh -n "projectName"
+jumpStartLaravel.sh -gih -o http://git.your.repo/address -l homestead  <projectName>
 ```

+Options
+- -g: initialize the git repository
+- -o: to set the remote repo address (without this no remote repository will be set)
+- -i: download the .gitignore file in the directory
+- -h: add a new site in the Homestead configuration
+- -l <localMachineName>: setup the laravel local environment, by default localMachineName is set to "homestead" that is the default one

 Installation
 ------------

-Just clone this repo on your machine, give it the execution rights with this command:
+Just clone this repo on your machine and give the execution rights to the script with this command:

 ```
 chmod +x jumpStartLaravel.sh